What's better than beer? How about beer paired with fun hiking trails, cool downtowns, unique shops, tons of dining options, and seasonal events?

 by Cumberland Valley Visitors Bureau on Thursday, June 29, 2023

-It’s never a bad time to tap, tour, and try a pint along the Cumberland Valley Beer Trail and Happy Hour specials make your visit even better.
+It’s never a bad time to tap, tour, and try a pint along the Cumberland Valley Beer Trail and Happy Hour specials, which make your visit even better.
 After a long day, it is the perfect way to unwind and relax with friends or co-workers.
-You might have so much fun that you decide to stay for Read More
+You might have so much fun that you decide to Read More

 Weekly Events Along the Cumberland Valley Beer Trail